RexPowerColter/Login-mit-PHP-HTML-CSS-SQL/README.md

-# Login-mit-PHP-HTML-CSS-SQL

-Installation Guide:
+# Installation Guide 🤯:

-To get the programm up an Running on your local machine you need to use the two sql queries: add_user.sql and add_table.sql in this order.
+To get the programm up an Running on your local machine follow these steps 👨🏼‍💻:

+    1) In your Host dir make a folder called: Login-mit-PHP-HTML-CSS-SQL this is where you pull the projekt into. ➕💾

+    2) Add a Database called: login ➕💽

+    3) Use the SQL Query called: add_user.sql ➕📀

+    4) Use the SQL Query called: add_table.sql ➕📀

-After that you can call up the programm on the URL: https://localhost/Login-mit-PHP-HTML-CSS-SQL/view/login.php
+After that you can call up the programm on the URL: <localhost/Login-mit-PHP-HTML-CSS-SQL/view/login.php> 🤗

-classes:

-all login functions in one class login, logout, reset